auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 * Information exchange.

 As an open source community, we should exchange information openly.
 Every person should benefit from sustainability and AI research.
 When we develop a new technology to filter water, grow better food, make a medical advancement, or any development which increases human well being, we only make the world better by sharing it.
 We aren't going to work or provide materials for other groups, but we can provide knowledge and schematics so they can implement the technology for themselves.
 In a similar exchange, when other communities make advancements we can benefit as well.
 Mutual information exchange is a path towards peace.

+A community group which already has thousands of hours of development opensourced is [One Community](https://www.onecommunityglobal.org/).

 * Indigenous Rights